jshin96/Generate_Tutorial/README.md

 cd ..
 scram b

 Now you need the configuration file.
-Look at run_crab_UL_LHEGEN.py as aa sample
+Look at TOP-RunIISummer19UL18_No_decay.py as aa sample
-You can also check https://cms-pdmv.cern.ch/mcm to find a sample similar to yours adn use their command and fragment file.
+https://cms-pdmv.cern.ch/mcm to find a sample similar to yours and use their command and fragment file.

 This will give a file that can be used in crab, but you need a crab submit file to submit the file that was just produced. look at submit_crab_gen_py